RiskyIndraa/RiskyIndraa/README.md

-# 👋 Hello, I'm Riski Indra Pratama
+# 👋 Hello, I'm Indra

-Cloud Practitioner with hands-on experience in building and managing cloud infrastructure using AWS services.
+Cloud Engineer with hands-on experience in building and managing cloud infrastructure using AWS services.
 My main focus is on provisioning, automation, deployment, and monitoring to deliver scalable and efficient cloud solutions.

 ---